dupluck/.github.io/README.md

-# Pixel Art Creator
+# Interactive Pixel Art Personal Website

-An interactive pixel art creation tool that lets you draw, save, and download pixel art.
+A creative personal website featuring interactive pixel art elements including animated backgrounds, a pixel character that follows your cursor, and interactive elements that respond to scrolling and clicks.

 ## Features

+- Responsive personal portfolio design with pixel art aesthetic
+- Interactive pixel character that follows your mouse cursor
+- Pixel art scene that changes as you scroll
+- Interactive project cards with hover effects
-- Create pixel art on customizable canvas sizes (16×16, 32×32, 64×64)
+- Pixel art elements that animate on interaction
-- Choose any color using the color picker
-- Save your creations to a gallery (stored in local storage)
+- Clean, modern design with pixelated accents

+## Interactive Elements

+- **Pixel Character**: Follows your cursor around the page and reacts to clicks
+- **Hero Section**: Parallax scrolling background with pixel art mountains and clouds
-- Download your pixel art as PNG images
+- **Project Cards**: Interactive hover effects on the pixel art images
-- Responsive design works on desktop and mobile devices
+- **Animated Elements**: Pixel art that responds to page scrolling
+- **Interactive Button**: Click to trigger animations and interactions

 ## How to Deploy to Netlify